Every Other Saturday (10am-3pm CST)

 Office Hours (4 hrs /wk)

-16-weeks of immersive and hands-on cybersecurity training delivered remotely through live instruction and recorded lectures.
-Students are expected to spend a total of 20 hours per week on Evolve Studies.
+The Cybersecurity Bootcamp is 20-weeks of immersive and hands-on cybersecurity training.
+Students are expected to spend a total of 20 hours per week on Cybersecurity Bootcamp studies, including in-class and individual work.

 Live-online sessions meet Monday - Thursday from 7:00pm to 9:00pm CT, and every other Saturday from 10:00am to 3:00pm CT.
-For additional instructor/TA support, office hours are available from 6:00pm-7:00pm CT on Mondays and Wednesdays and from 9:00pm-10:00pm CT on Tuesdays and Thursdays.
+Office hours are available for additional support on Mondays and Wednesdays from 6:00pm-7:00pm CT and on Tuesdays and Thursdays from 9:00pm-10:00pm CT

 Receptionist Coordinator to Cybersecurity